 Divorce Litigation: If divorce brings to mind thoughts of arguing your case in front of a judge, what you are really thinking about is divorce litigation.
 In New Jersey, very few divorces actually end up in court, mainly because of the four other alternatives available.
 With that said, some contested divorce issues are best settled by a judge.
 For example, if the two of you can agree on everything except child custody, you could mediate or negotiate all other issues and then go to court to have a judge hear this one and only contested issue.
 In New Jersey, divorce litigation can be costly, depending on the issues involved.
 However, if you feel must have your day in court as a result of your divorce, family courts is an available option and one that may be best-suited to your needs.

 Need help deciding which of these divorce alternatives is right for your divorce?
-Please contact us to schedule a free one-hour attorney consultation to discuss your matter in-depth.
+Please contact us to schedule an initial attorney consultation to discuss your matter in-depth.